-Our responsibility under generally accepted auditing standards and standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, has been described in our engagement letter dated September 22, 2015.
-As described in that letter, the objective of a financial statement audit conducted in accordance with the aforementioned standards is:
+Our responsibility under generally accepted auditing standards, the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, has been described in our engagement letter dated August 3, 2017.
+As described in that letter, the objective of a financial statement audit conducted in accordance with the aforementioned standards are:

-- To express an opinion on the fairness of each opinion unit in GovGuam's basic financial statements, and to disclaim an opinion on the required supplementary information for the year ended September 30, 2015 in conformity with accounting principles generally accepted in the United States of America ("generally accepted accounting principles"), in all material respects; - To express an opinion on whether the supplementary information that accompanies the basic financial statements is presented fairly, in all material respects, in relation to the basic financial statements taken as a whole; - To report on GovGuam's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters for the year ended September 30, 2015 based on an audit of financial statements performed in accordance with the standards applicable to financial audits contained in Government Auditing Standards; and

-• To report on GovGuam's compliance with requirements applicable to each major federal program and on internal control over compliance in accordance with the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement (OMB Circular A-133).
+- To express an opinion on the fairness of GovGuam's financial statements and the accompanying supplementary information, in relation to the financial statements as a whole, for the year ended September 30, 2017 (the "financial statements"), in accordance with accounting principles generally accepted in the United States of America ("generally accepted accounting principles") in all material respects, and to perform specified procedures on the required supplementary information for the year ended September 30, 2017; - To express an opinion on whether the supplementary information that accompanies the financial statements, including the schedule of expenditures of federal awards, is fairly stated, in all material respects, in relation to the financial statements taken as a whole; - To report on GovGuam's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters for the year ended September 30, 2017, based on an audit of financial statements performed in accordance with standards applicable to financial audits contained in generally accepted government auditing standards; and - To report on GovGuam's compliance with requirements applicable to each major program and on internal control over compliance in accordance with the Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).